Lifting Weight Limits at Work: What's the Maximum You Can Lift?

 Injury Prevention and Rehabilitation

-Despite preventive measures, lifting-related injuries can still occur.
-Employees should be educated on recognising the early signs of strain and fatigue.
-They should also be encouraged to report any discomfort or pain without delay.
-Seeking appropriate medical care and following recommended rehabilitation protocols are essential for a full recovery.
+Despite strong preventive measures, lifting-related injuries can still occur.
+Employees should be educated on how to recognise the early signs of strain and fatigue, such as persistent muscle soreness, stiffness, or discomfort during or after lifting tasks.
+They should also be encouraged to report any discomfort or pain without delay, rather than waiting for symptoms to worsen.

 Manual Handling Risk Assessment